Carmenyo/Profile-card-component/README.md

 # Frontend Mentor - Profile card component

-A simple QR code card project built using, HTML5, and SASS.
 Welcome to the User Profile Card project!
 This project provides a simple and visually appealing card that showcases key information about a user, including the number of followers, likes, and photos.
 It's a great way to enhance your front-end development skills and practice.

 ![QR code component challenge on Frontend Mentor](./images/Neutral%20Minimal%20Shadow%20Photographer%20Frame%20Mockup%20Pinterest%20Pin.png).